 Our last stop will be Uçhisar Castle & Pigeon Valley.
 Uçhisar is highest point of the Cappadocia.
 This is a great opportunity to get some great panorama shots of Cappadocia and the fairy chimneys.

-Note: an optional early morning sunrise hot air balloon ride can be arranged for tomorrow morning for 170 euro per person.
+Note: an optional early morning sunrise hot air balloon ride can be arranged for tomorrow morning – ask us for a quote!

 Pick up from your hotel after breakfast.
 Our first stop of the day will be Esentepe, a popular spot for enjoying a panoramic view of Göreme and its fairy chimneys and unique rock formations.